WALTER MODEL

 These assumptions simplify the analysis but may not always reflect real-world conditions accurately. πŸ€”πŸ“‰πŸŒ

-See also COST OF EQUITY
+See also FUNCTIONS OF FINANCIAL MANAGER

 Q: WHAT ARE THE IMPLICATIONS OF THE WALTER MODEL FOR DIVIDEND POLICY?